s-t-e-v/phpforum/README.md

 **Additions**

 - `.env` file at the root of the project containing sensitive information like database credentials.
 The environment are loaded thanks to `vlucas/phpdotenv` library.
+- `error_log/` folder at the root of the project containing errors log.

 ## Database architecture